 There are two types of benchtop oven available, the compact or 'toaster' oven and the glass convection oven.
 The toaster oven is a mini version of a full-sized oven, while the glass convection oven is a giant heat-resistant glass bowl with a lid that contains the heating element and fan.
 Both types bake, roast, grill and toast, and some even have a hotplate on top – all this at a fraction of the price of a full-sized oven.

 - Want to know how we get our review results?
 Check out how we test ovens.

 Benchtop ovens are compact and may use slightly less energy than a full-sized oven, but their small size rules out big cooking jobs – so it's dinner for two at most.
 They get the job done, but when we tested them we found they aren't always the greatest cooks (read our benchtop ovens review).
 You can get some OK results through experimentation, however.
-The top, rear and glass doors of the compact ovens can get too hot to touch safely as can the glass bowl of the convection ovens, so little hands need to be kept away.

 Check the oven is big enough to fit your cookware but small enough to fit your bench space.
 Some have extra space at the back to fit a large circular pizza.